China defends military ties with Sri Lanka after submarine visit blocked

 A senior Sri Lankan government official said China's request to dock one of its submarines in Colombo this month had been rejected.
 He said Sri Lanka was "unlikely" to agree to China's request to dock the submarine at any time, given India's concerns.

-A second official, at the defense ministry, also said China's request to dock this month had been rejected but that a decision on a further docking had been postponed.
+A second official, at the defence ministry, also said China's request to dock this month had been rejected but that a decision on a further docking had been postponed.

 China has invested heavily in Sri Lanka in recent years, funding airports, roads, railways and ports, unsettling India, traditionally the closest economic partner of the island nation of 21 million people.